-When increasing productivity while working from home may appear to be a good thing for your company, it also offers a new and potentially risky challenge: work from home burnout.
+Increasing productivity while working from home may appear to be good for your company.
+However, this setup creates a new and potentially risky challenge: work-from-home burnout.

-When you work from home, when does burnout happen and how does it feel?
-It could be the feelings you have when you first open your laptop for the day since you did not get enough sleep the night before due to work.
-Although you work from home, you may feel as if you can not get away from work.
+When you work from home, when does burnout happen, and how does it feel?
+It could be your feelings when you first open your laptop for the day since you did not get enough sleep the night before due to work.
+Although you work from home, you may feel you can not get away from work.

 Is Burnout Only Applicable to Office Workers?